fernando-mc/fernandomc.com/content/reading-list.md

 18. Selected Shorts: For Better and for Worse
 19. Things a Little Bird Told Me
 20. A Discovery of Witches
+21. A People's History of the United States

 **Read in 2017**